 During vitrification, some of the clay particles start to melt and form a glass substance that fills up the gaps between the remaining particles.
 The glass causes the particles to migrate closer together.

-In addition to this, the particles themselves become smaller as the glass-forming properties leave the particles and fills up the spaces in between.
+In addition to this, the particles themselves become smaller as the glass-forming properties leave the particles and fill up the spaces in between.

 The ceramic material becomes even denser and less porous.
 Consequently, the clay shrinks during the glaze fire.
 The less porous ceramic becomes, the more it shrinks when it is fired.
 For example, porcelain, which is non-porous after being fired shrinks much more than earthenware.
 By contrast to porcelain, earthenware will remain semi-porous underneath the glaze.